luc-hens/luc-hens.github.io/index.md

 I teach the following **courses**: Economics for Business; Introduction to Macroeconomics; Statistics I for Business and Economics; Inleiding tot de Macro-economie; Statistiek I voor de Bedrijfseconomische Wetenschappen.
 Students can access the course materials on the [Canvas](https://canvas.vub.be/) learning platform. **Office hours** are by appointment (make an appointment [here](https://calendly.com/luc-hens/)) during weeks of class on Fridays 14:00-16:45 in Pleinlaan 5, room 515, or via Microsoft Teams.

 ### Research
-My research interests include international trade, economic integration, growth &amp; development, visualisation of data.
+My research interests include international trade, economic integration, growth &amp; development, and visualisation of data.
 For a list of publications see my Open Researcher and Contributor ID (*ORCID*) [page](https://orcid.org/0000-0003-4881-9317) or my Google Scholar [page](https://scholar.google.com/citations?user=x_S_UmwAAAAJ&hl=en).

 ### Links
 * **Research guide**: for students writing a research proposal, a term paper, or a master's thesis ([link](guide.html))